kaizen-ai/kaizenflow/docs/work_tools/sorrentum.development.how_to_guide.md

   - Add the port to the link like so: `http://localhost:10091/` or `http://127.0.0.1:10091`
   - Copy-paste the link into a web-browser and update the page

+# Getting a first issue to work on (aka warm-up issue)

+- The goal is to get comfortable with the development system

+- We mark certain bugs as "good-as-first-bug"

+- Typical warm-up issues are:
+  - Write unit tests
+  - Copy-paste-modify (ideally refactor and then change) code
+  - Simple refactoring